 Cross the Nervion River again, now you’re in the historic city of Bilbao.
 Here you’ll find the first 5 streets of ancient Bilbao, the amazing market Ribera, and some little churches, water fountains, and the old Bilbao Theatre.

 It seems all streets in the old town lead up to the cathedral of Bilbao.
 Roam further and you’ll hit the Plaza Nueva, a nice square with covered walkways lined with pintxos bars for your convenience.

 If you’re into churches and more views, you can visit the Basilica of Begoña, up the hill.
 Or laze at one of Bilbao’s many green parks.
 Or hit up the ‘new’ part of town for fusion pintxos bars, high-end shopping, and eclectic art and furniture stores.

-Do you hear the locals talk about “la catedral”?
-Don’t be confused, this isn’t another cathedral or church, it is the famous football stadium San Mames, home to local soccer team Athletic Club Bilbao.
+Do you hear the locals talk about “la Catedral”?
+Don’t be confused, this isn’t another cathedral or church, it is the famous football stadium San Mames, home to the local soccer team Athletic Club Bilbao.
 If you want to witness a match, check for tickets here.

 Is there no match during your visit?
 You can still visit the stadium and explore the rich soccer history.
 Book your tour here.

 4. Explore Urban Bilbao

 If you want to see more of Bilbao than the highlights of the city in one day, then you’d be interested to know Bilbao has a very hip and urban vibe to it.